julienmoeys/macrounchained/README.md

     control.
-The function has also been successfully tested against the results of MACRO In FOCUS 5.5.4 for other cases (two application per year; two years interval between applications).
-The tests are "build-in" the package, and they can be run each time an important change is made to the package.
+The function has also been successfully tested against the results of MACRO In FOCUS 5.5.4 for other cases (two application per year; two years interval between applications; Swedish and Norwegian scemario).
+    The tests are "build-in" the package,
+    and they can be run each time an important change is made to the package.
 The test results can be checked here: [https://github.com/julienmoeys/macrounchained/tree/master/inst/more_tests][]